 My aunt was talking about the goodness of God over the phone with me Friday.
 During our conversation, the phrase for the blog came to me.
 We started praising and thanking God.
-Most of us believers know that where two or three are gathered in Jesus’ name, He is in the midst (Matthew 18:20) God has everything in place for us.
-However, we must do something in the natural that requires faith and sacrifice for it to be released from Heaven.
+Most of us believers know that where two or three are gathered in Jesus’ name, He is in the midst (Matthew 18:20).
+God has everything in place for us.
+However, we must do something natural that requires faith and sacrifice for it to be released from Heaven.

 Early Friday morning, God gave me Luke 5 to meditate on.
 I gathered a lot of points out of it.

 The first thing I observed in verse 1 was that people were gathered to hear the word of God.
 Romans 10:17 says faith comes by hearing the word of God.
 It is not a one-time thing.
 It should be a daily lifestyle to listen to the word of God to have faith to act.

 The second thing I noticed was that Jesus got into their boat of Simon’s and told him to launch out into the deep in verses 2-4 of Luke 5.
 God knows that when we are in a certain state, we must do something more to exercise our faith.

 The third thing I noticed was that Simon worked hard to get what he needed.
 Verse 5 of Luke 5, Simon says: Master, we have toiled all night and have not caught anything, but at your word, I will let down my net.